 David Gleason is a Latin radio pioneer.
 His fifty-six years in radio broadcasting have included executive, management, and consulting positions for major radio stations in the U.S., Mexico, Argentina, Ecuador and Puerto Rico.
 He has stood at the highest levels of companies like Univision.
 He is also the architect of one of the greatest standing radio history libraries on the whole internet.
-If you are looking for searchable information inside the most respected periodicals and trades for the past hundred years or so, you have to check out his American Radio History website.
 Here’s what Gleason had to say about Miami radio, the Tone Latino label, and bolero-rock.

 HSM: Did people in Cuba, Jamaica, and the Bahamas used to listen to Miami radio stations on shortwaves?

 David Gleason: It really was not shortwave radio that exposed folks in the Caribbean to US pop and R&B music.
 It was plain old AM radio which propagated by skywave at night to cover much of the Bahamas, Cuba, Jamaica and even beyond.
 The Miami stations were particularly easy to hear, particularly in Cuba.
 WGBS 710, which had its pop / bright AC era, WQAM, WFUN (790 in the 60’s), WINZ-940 and a few others put pretty reliable signals over much of the area at night.
 And there were some high power US stations that played blues and r&b at night, like 50 kw 1510 WLAC in Nashville, that also penetrated the area.